ProspectOne/flexbalancer-js-docs/docs/Tutorial.md

 ;; ANSWER SECTION:
 testcustom.0b62ec.flexbalancer.net.
 12 IN CNAME us.myanswers.net.
 ```
-with IP from Ukraine:
+with the IP from Ukraine:
 ```
 ;; ANSWER SECTION:
 testcustom.0b62ec.flexbalancer.net.
 11 IN CNAME ua.myanswers.net.
 ```
-And if we use, for example.
-Australian IP (that is not in the list) we get default answer:
+And if we use, for example, Australian IP (that is not in the list) we get the default answer:
 ```
 ;; ANSWER SECTION:
 testcustom.0b62ec.flexbalancer.net.
 15 IN CNAME answer.othercountries.net.
 ```
 Works great!

-## Countries based answers with random selection. <a name="countrieswithrandom"></a>
+## Lesson 9: Countries based answers with random selection. <a name="countrieswithrandom"></a>

 Now, let's create more complicated answer.
 This is modified and simplified (with Monitors removed) version of one of our sample scripts (also available at our repository).